China sets sanctions on Taiwan figures to punish US, island - NewsBreak

 China accuses the U.S. of encouraging the island’s independence through the sale of weapons and engagement between U.S. politicians and the island’s government.
 Washington says it does not support independence, has no formal diplomatic ties with the island and maintains that the two sides should settle their dispute peacefully — but it is legally bound to ensure the island can defend itself against any attack.

-Taiwan has put its military on alert, but has taken no major countermeasures against the Chinese actions.
-That has been reflected in overriding calm and widespread ambivalence among the public, who have lived under threat of Chinese attack for more than seven decades.
+Taiwan has put its military on alert, but has taken no major countermeasures against the Chinese measures.
+That has been reflected in the overriding calm and large spread ambivalence among the public, who have lived under threat of Chinese attack from more than seven decades.

-Taiwan's Defense Ministry announced air force and ground-to-air missile drills would be held later in the week.
+Taiwan announced air force and ground-to-air missile drills for Thursday and Friday.